/writing/kubernetes vs docker features/kubernetes-vs-docker-an-overview-of-usage-and-pros-and-cons

 Introduction

-Dockers and Kubernetes are the two widely renowned names for containerizations.
-In this article, we will walk through the differences between Docker and Kubernetes and what are the benefits of their use case for the organization when combined.
+Kubernetes and Dockers are the two widely renowned names for containerizations.
+In this article, we will walk through the differences between these powerful tools and what are the benefits of their use case for the organization when combined.

 What is Kubernetes?